 After getting a study schedule from Khan Academy, write it in your planner or agenda.
 And then highlight it.
 Khan will remind you, but, trust, me it is REALLY easy to ignore those emails.
 Be sure to set aside some Saturday (or Sunday) mornings for practice tests.

 Find a study buddy.
 This could be a friend, a parent, or a tutor.
-(If you live in the Denver area, I would love to help you!)
+(I would love to help you!
+You can schedule a FREE session here.)
 This person can help keep you on schedule and work through problems.
 If you know you are a procrastinator, this step is KEY.